jbcodeforce/spark-studies/docs/index.md

 ## Considerations

 * Spark executors are not really cattle as they are keeping data partitions.
 So from a pure spark architecture, a kubernetes deployment, may look like an anti-pattern.
-* But RDD helps to compensate for pod failure
+RDD should help to compensate for pod failure.

 ## Run a sample python program